Nabeel-javaid/website-tech-detector/README.md

 3. Examining HTTP headers for server information
 4. Weighing and scoring the detected technologies to determine the most likely platform
 5. Presenting the findings with confidence levels

+## Deployment

+The API is deployed on Render.com.
+To deploy your own instance:

+1. Fork this repository
+2. Create a new web service on Render.com
+3. Connect your GitHub repository
+4. Configure with:
+   - Build Command: `pip install -r requirements.txt`
+   - Start Command: `uvicorn api:app --host 0.0.0.0 --port $PORT`
+   - Select Python environment

 ## Extending